107th ACSA Annual Meeting

 | ||8:30-11:30 am || |

 Insider’s Tour: Local Housing and Community Development Projects

-Workshop participants will tour housing and community development sites in East Liberty.
-Led by community representatives, architects, and developers with inside knowledge of the projects and the stories behind them, the tour will cover for-profit, non-profit, and community-led initiatives.
-Participants will learn about the evolution of the city, including past and present neighborhood development initiatives.
+Workshop participants will tour housing and development sites in East Liberty and Larimer.
+Led by community representatives, architects, and developers with inside knowledge of the projects and the stories behind them, the tour will include for-profit, non-profit, and community-led planning and development projects.
+Participants will learn about the ongoing evolution of Pittsburgh’s East End including past, present, and future initiatives.

 The tour will be a short public transit ride from the Westin Pittsburgh and will include significant walking.
 Those with mobility issues are asked to please contact the ACSA staff in advance.

 | || |

 |Lunch and Panel Discussion: Teaching Community Engagement |